Gh110ost007/Ngo/README.md

 3. Start the server: `npm start`
 4. Visit `http://localhost:3000`

-## Deployment

-This project is deployed on Vercel with automatic GitHub integration.

 ## Contributing

 This project is maintained for Santushti Vidya Niketan NGO.